vichargrave/espcap/README.md

       }
 ```

-There are a considerable number of fields in each, mnpot all of which can be indexed efficiently in Elasticsearch.
-The fields that are indexed are given in the *template.sh* and *template-6.x.sh* scripts discussed in the next section.
-To get UDP packets for a given index from most recent to least recently captured, you could use a query like this:
+As you can see, there are a considerable number of fields in each packet, not all of should be indexed in Elasticsearch.
+Large number of indexed fields can slow down ingestions.
+You should index only the fields you plan to use for searching.

+The default fields that are indexed are included in template creation commands in the *template.sh* and *template-6.x.sh* scripts (see the next section for more details).
+To get UDP packets for a given index from the most recent to least recently captured, you could use a query like this:

 ```
 GET packets-2019-04-01|_search